Residents in the Mercy Family Medicine Residency Program receive medical training at Mercy Medical Center-Des Moines.

 - The opportunity to choose electives, which are arranged with each individual resident

-- Elective programs with associated rural hospitals
+- Elective programs with associated rural hospitals, including association with a post-residency, one-year, Rural/Surgical Fellowship

 - The knowledge and skills to provide comprehensive, cost-effective health care to their patients and families regardless of diagnosis, sex, age or other factors